chepo92/RRestwiki/Universal-Parameters.md

 Next the irregularly-sampled feature-based respiratory signals are resampled at a constant sampling rate using linear, interpolation, cubic spline interpolation, or [Berger's method](doi.org/10.1109/TBME.1986.325789).
 These techniques can be optionally followed by band-pass filtering if desired, by adding _B_ to the end of the name.
 The possible options are:

-`up.al.options.RS = {'cub', 'cubB', 'brg', 'lin', 'brgB', 'linB'};`
+`up.al.options.RS = {'lin', 'linB', 'cub', 'cubB', 'brg', 'brgB'};`

-### Elimination of low frequencies
+## Specify techniques for filter-based extraction of respiratory signals:

-Further details on the implemented techniques are provided in [this publication](http://peterhcharlton.github.io/RRest/yhvs_assessment.html).
+Similarly, the techniques to be used for filter-based extraction of respiratory signals must be specified.
+The implemented techniques are

 ## Analysis Settings